kld-anouar/courses/COMPILATION/COURSES/Chapter-03.md

 **Key idea:**

-> "What rule should I apply next to match the input token?"

 ####  Bottom‑Up Parsing

 * Starts from the **input tokens** and tries to **reduce** them to the start symbol